shuklak13/Amazon_Product_Quality/README.md

 Completed:
 - [X] Sentiment Analysis
 - [X] Implementation of Algorithm (for product ratings)
-- [X] Evaluation (compare predicted 5-star rating to real Amazon rating by training a regression model)

 Next Steps:
-- [ ] Fix probability calculation (sample.py line 12) (ask prof)
-- [ ] Calculate+print User General Sentiment, + incorporate user general sentiment into current probability calculations
+- [ ] Test sample.py to verify that it executes
 - [ ] Write a pipeline script that executes all programs
 - [ ] Clean up the directory
+- [ ] Evaluation (compare predicted 5-star rating to real Amazon rating by training a regression model)

 Later:
 - [ ] Write up a report / demo / presentation (~4/30)